Abdul Waheed Kakar: Reception

 General Kakar had an imposing and robust personality that brokered no nonsense.
 In the military, he was popular among his colleagues as a flamboyant rider and a mountaineer.

 His reception as an army chief was hailed and celebrated by the Pashtuns nationalists when Mahmood Achakzai, then-MNA, reportedly remarked in the news media in 1993: "This is not a General from the Sandhurst colonial brand.
 I welcome an enlightened man from the rigid mountain ranges of Loralai.
 He has the professional skills for improving the war performance of the Pakistan Army.
 But more than that, he is intelligent enough to comprehend politics and will promote the democratic process.
 General Waheed is not a religious extremist."

+Published writer/author Ikram Sehgal mentioned the following in his article for Bol News, "Emulating The Kakar Model": Can the Army itself avoid its prime responsibility to confront any development endangering national security by remaining aloof from politics?
+The so-called “Bangladesh model” created by the then Bangladesh COAS Gen Moeen U Ahmed on June 11, 2007, was totally modelled on General Waheed Kakar's 1993 model where not one single soldier went into civilian administration.
+Rescuing the political process from sliding the country into anarchy kept the army out of politics and the civil administration.

+In July 1993, the then COAS Pakistan Army General Waheed Kakar calmly and peacefully saw off both the President Ghulam Ishaq Khan and Prime Minister Mian Nawaz Sharif who both were endangering national security by creating conditions that could have led to civil war.
+Instead of taking over power himself, the then COAS moved the Chairman Senate Waseem Sajjad constitutionally upwards to be the interim President and formed an interim government of capable technocrats, retired bureaucrats and ex-servicemen to successfully govern and oversee free and fair elections.

+While the “Kakar Model” went beyond what the 90 days the Constitution allows, no one ever challenged this move, because it was done in good faith.
+Such was the respect for General Kakar and the Pakistan Army.